hosszualex/crypto-exchange-app/README.md

 - relative change to yesterday, percentage wise
 - a search bar which filters from the existing crypto currencies

+The data updates every 5 seconds while the screen is displayed to the user.

 Network connectivity updates in the form of a snackbar.

 ## Teck Stack